-This is what I think are the humanistic promises of the tech that, for me, are relevant to the practice of law in which I am involved:
+This is what we believe are the humanistic promises of the tech that, relevant to the practice of law in which we are involved:

-- A reduction in terrorist financing if transactions were operated through a distributed ledger system by virtue of the permanent evidence of transactions (the “permanent bank of evidence” I theorized about above) on the distributed ledger and Blockchain that can be used simultaneously and cooperatively by law enforcement agencies globally;
+- A reduction in terrorist financing if transactions were operated through a distributed ledger system by virtue of the permanent evidence of transactions on the distributed ledger and Blockchain that can be used simultaneously and cooperatively by law enforcement agencies globally;

 - Elimination of some forms of fraud because of the impossibility of double spending using distributed ledger and the Blockchain for financial transactions that could save billions in environmental fraud that we’ve been involved in mitigating and investigating arising from the carbon credit trading systems and securities-law related fraud that we have also been involved in from a financial crime perspective in Canada’s capital markets;